Alan Coren: Book author and scriptwriter

 Coren's final book, 69 For One, was published late in 2007.

 Honours

 The grave of Alan Coren, Hampstead Cemetery, London.

 In 1973, Coren became the Rector of the University of St Andrews, after John Cleese.
 He held the position until 1976.

 Personal life

 In 1963, Coren married Anne Kasriel, a consultant anaesthetist at Moorfields Eye Hospital.
-The couple went on to have two children, Giles and Victoria, who both became journalists.
+The couple went on to have two children, Giles and Victoria, who both became journalists, while the latter became known for presenting the BBC quiz show Only Connect.

 Illness

 In May 2006, Coren was bitten by an insect that gave him septicaemia, which led to his developing necrotising fasciitis.

 Death and legacy

 Coren died from lung cancer in 2007 at his home in north London.
-His was buried at Hampstead Cemetery in north London.
+He is buried at Hampstead Cemetery in north London.

 An anthology of his writings, called The Essential Alan Coren – Chocolate and Cuckoo Clocks and edited by his children, was published in October 2008.

 Coren is commemorated by a short road named Alan Coren Close, Cricklewood, London NW2 6GL.